COVID-19 Vaccine Paves The Path For Welltower's Stock To Return To All-Time Highs (NYSE:WELL)

 Residential Facilities

 Welltower's housing facilities have been the bedrock of their portfolio.
-These facilities include independent living, assisted living and memory care and are designed for the affluent resident.
+These facilities include independent living, assisted living and memory care and are designed for the affluent residents.
 While Welltower is based in the United States, they do have properties in Canada and the United Kingdom.
 Given their resident profile, their properties tend to be well maintained and have higher-end features and activities that are expected and valued by residents.
 This approach to the business creates a number of benefits:

 - First, since the average resident is more than 75 years old, these tend to be their last home.
 As such, potential residents have very high standards for their residence.
 The focus Welltower brings to each property to deliver a premier operation helps to successfully attract new residents.